shakrmedia/tuesday/README.md

 =======

 #### What is it?
-It's a custom CSS/LESS animation library for Shakr.
+It's a custom CSS animation library for Shakr.

 #### Why 'Tuesday'?
 Because it's Tuesday.
 You may want to ask @hellodeibu for that.